HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 >
 > "Seriously?“
 >
 > “OK, seriously.
 Designers of the eighties CPUs almost all used a micro-coded approach with hundreds of instructions.
-Also, registers were not really gesneric but often had a special function or meaning.
-The nineties shifted to RSIC based designs with large sets of registers, fixed word instruction length, and instructions that are in general pipeline friendly.
+Also, registers were not really generic but often had a special function or meaning.
+And many instructions were rather complicated and the designers felt they were useful.
+The compiler writers often used a small subset ignoring these complex instructions because they were so specialized.
+The nineties shifted to RISC based designs with large sets of registers, fixed word instruction length, and instructions that are in general pipeline friendly.
 What if these principles had found their way earlier into these designs?
 What if a large virtual address space, a fixed instruction length and simple pipeline friendly instructions had found their way into these designs ?
 >
 > A 32-bit vintage CPU will give us a good set of design challenges to look into and opportunities to include modern RISC features and learn about instruction sets and pipeline design as any other CPU.
 Although not a modern design, it will still be a useful CPU.
-Let's see where this leads us."
+Let's see where this leads us.
+Most importantly it is an undertaking that one person can truly understand.
+In todays systems this is became virtually impossible.
+And come on, it is simply fun to build something like a CPU on your own."
 >
 > "OK, so what do you have in mind ?"

 Welcome to VCPU-32.
 VCPU-32 is a simple 32-bit CPU with a register-memory model and a segmented virtual memory.
 The design is heavily influenced by Hewlett Packard's PA_RISC architecture, which was initially a 32 bit RISC-style register-register load-store machine.
-Many of the key architecture features came from there.
+Many of the key architecture features come from there.
 However, other processors, the Data General MV8000, the DEC Alpha, and the IBM PowerPc, were also influential.

 The original design goal that started this work was to truly understand the design process and implementation tradeoff for a simple pipelined CPU.
 While it is not a design goal to build a competitive CPU, the CPU should nevertheless be useful and largely follow established common practices.
 For example, instructions should not be invented because they seem to be useful, but rather designed with the assembler and compilers in mind.
 Instruction set design is also CPU design.
 Register memory architectures in the 80s were typically micro-coded complex instruction machine.
 In contrast, VCPU-32 instructions will be hard coded and should be in general "pipeline friendly" and avoid data and control hazards and stalls where possible.

 The instruction set design guidelines center around the following principles.
 First, in the interest of a simple and efficient instruction decoding step, instructions are of fixed length.
 A machine word is the instruction word length.
 As a consequence, address offsets are rather short and addressing modes are required for reaching the entire address range.
 Instead of a multitude of addressing modes, typically found in the CPUs of the 80s and 90s, VCPU-32 offers very few addressing modes with a simple base address - offset calculation model.
-No indirection or any addressing mode that would require to read a memory content for address calculation is part of the architecture.
+No indirection or any addressing mode that would require to read a memory item for address calculation is part of the architecture.

 There will be few instructions in total, however, depending on the instruction several options for the instruction execution are encoded to make an instruction more versatile.
 For example, a boolean instruction will offer options to negate the result thus offering and "AND" and a "NAND" with one instruction.
 Wherever possible, useful options such as the one outlined before are added to an instruction, such that it covers a range of instructions typically found on the CPUs looked into.
+Great emphasis is placed in that such options do not overly complicated the pipeline and increase the overall data path length slightly.

 Modern RISC CPUs are load/store CPUs and feature a large number of general registers.
 Operations takes place between registers.
 VCPU-32 follows a slightly different route.
 There is a rather small number of general registers leading to a model where one operand is fetched from memory.
 There are however no instructions that read and write to memory in one instruction cycle as this would complicate the design considerably.